Faoa Aitofele Sunia

 Faoa Aitofele Toese Fiti Sunia (born March 27, 1943), formerly known by the title of Ipulasi Aitofele Sunia, is an American Samoan lawyer and politician.
-Sunia has served as the eighth lieutenant governor of American Samoa from April 11, 2003 to January 3, 2013.
+Sunia served as the eighth lieutenant governor of American Samoa from April 11, 2003 to January 3, 2013.

 Biography

 Early life

 Sunia was born on March 27, 1943, in Fagatogo, American Samoa.
 His parents were Elder Rev. Fiti and Savali Alesana Sunia.
 His father was a minister.
 Sunia was later adopted by Toese Namu Sagapolutele and Samanu Alo Sagapolutele.

 Sunia was educated at Marist Elementary School, Feleti Memorial Demonstration Junior High School and Samoana High School.
 His family moved to Hawaii when he was a teenager, so Sunia graduated from President Theodore Roosevelt High School in Honolulu in 1962.
 Following his graduation from high school, Sunia attended Concord College, located in Athens, West Virginia, from 1962 until 1965.

 Personal life

 Sunia is married to Elisapeta Pula Nikolao Iuli.
 The couple have seven children and one grandchild.
 According to his official biography, Sunia is a member of the Lions Clubs International, Masons and the Shriners.

 Sunia worked as a High Court of American Samoa court interpreter from 1965 until 1968.
 From 1968 until 1969, he was employed at the American Samoa Weather Station as a mediological(meteorological) technician.

 He returned to college in 1970 and attended San Francisco State University.
 He transferred to the University of San Francisco in 1971 and 1972.
 Sunia graduated from the University of San Francisco in 1972 with a Bachelor of Science degree in government.
 He further enrolled in the University of San Francisco's law school, where he received a Juris Doctor in Law in 1975.

 Sunia returned to American Samoa, where he took a position as the territory's Assistant Attorney General from 1976 until 1978.
 He became the legal counsel for the American Samoa Fono from 1979 to 1983, and later also served as legal counsel for the director for the Legislative Reference Bureau.